On the Oestend prairie, only the strong survive.

-Aren Montrell has heard tales of the Oestend wraiths – mysterious creatures which come in the night and kill anyone who’s not indoors.
-Aren’s never had reason to believe the stories, but when he takes a job as a bookkeeper on the BarChi, a dusty cattle ranch on the remote Oestend prairie, he soon learns that the wraiths are real.
-Aren suddenly finds himself living in a supposedly haunted house and depending on wards and generators to protect him from unseen things in the night.
-As if that’s not enough, he has to deal with a crotchety old blind woman, face “cows” that look like nothing he’s ever seen before, and try to ignore the fact that he’s apparently the most eligible bachelor around.
+Artist Aren Montrell has heard tales of the Oestend wraiths – mysterious creatures that come in the night and kill anyone who’s not indoors.
+Aren’s never believed the stories, but when he takes a job as a bookkeeper on the BarChi, a dusty cattle ranch in the furthest reaches of Oestend, he learns the wraiths are very real.
+And they’re only one of the many dangers in the wild, treacherous place he now calls home.

-Aren also finds himself the one and only confidante of Deacon, the BarChi’s burly foreman.
-Deacon runs the BarChi with an iron fist and is obviously relieved to finally have somebody he can talk to.
-As their relationship grows, Aren learns there’s more to Deacon and the BarChi than he’d anticipated.
-Deacon seems determined to deny both his Oestend heritage and any claim he may have to the BarChi ranch, but if Aren is to survive the perils of Oestend, he’ll have to convince Deacon to stop running from the past and finally claim everything that’s his.
+Aren becomes the one and only confidante of Deacon, the BarChi’s burly foreman.
+Deacon runs the BarChi with an iron fist and is glad to finally have a friend.
+But Deacon is a man with many secrets.
+He’s determined to deny both his Oestend heritage and any claim he may have to the BarChi ranch.
+If Aren wants to survive the perils of the prairie, he’ll have to convince Deacon to stop running from the past and finally claim everything that’s his.

 Awards and Reviews for Song of Oestend